jscastonguay/technoshield-ui-lib/README.md

 See the [LiquidCrystal](https://www.arduino.cc/en/Reference/LiquidCrystal) library for further details.

 For SD card usage, use the standard SD library.
+Note that the SD card *Slave Select* is connected to the Arduino's pin 10.
 See the [SD Library](https://www.arduino.cc/en/reference/SD) for further details.

 ### Buttons and LED